hidayatunnis/Project-Akhir-KB/README.md

 ## About Project
+Project Title : Color Detection
 This Repository is meant for Artificial Intelligence Final Project \
-The Final Project is in the form of Machine Learning Project Using Deep Learning With Natural Language Processing (NLP) or Image Processing
+The Final Project is in the form of Machine Learning Project Using Deep Learning With Natural Language Processing (NLP) or Image Processing \
+We use Image Processing so that the machine can learn to correctly detect a color in a picture

 ## Kelompok 4 (Kelas Perbaikan 2019)
 Nama Anggota :